-Common term in biology (intersexuality, zwittrigkeit) for the occurrence of double-sex individuals with male and female sex characteristics.
-Seed plants are distinguished by two types of zwittrigkeit: so-called monoecious plants have both male and female blossoms but they are separated; for example, on one branch a female organ, on another branch a male organ.
-In true hermaphroditic plants, both male and female genitalia are united in the flowers.
-These are called hermaphrodites or hybrids, the flowers as hermaphrodite flower designated.
-This phenomenon is common in many plants and is cultivated Rebstock the rule.
-But there are also pure female grape varieties that on pollination are reliant.
+Common term in biology (intersexuality, hermaphrodite) for the occurrence of double-sex individuals with male and female gender characteristics.
+There are two types of hermaphrodite in seed plants: So-called single-plant plants have both male and female blossoms which are separate; for example, a female organ on one branch (branch) and a male organ on another branch.
+In genuinely hermaphrodite plants, both male and female genital organs are united in the flowers.
+These are called hermaphrodites or hermaphrodites, the flowers as hermaphrodite flower designated.
+This phenomenon occurs in many plants and is in the cultivated one Rebstock the rule.
+But there is also pure female grape varieties that on pollination are instructed.